lorforlinux/docs.beagleboard.io/boards/pocketbeagle/original/index.rst

             * Use of the boards or design materials constitutes an agreement to the :ref:`boards-terms-and-conditions`
             * Software images and purchase links available on the `board page <https://www.beagleboard.org/boards/pocketbeagle-original>`__
             * For export, emissions and other compliance, see :ref:`pocketbeagle_support_information`

-PocketBeagle is an ultra-tiny-yet-complete open-source USB-key-fob computer.
-PocketBeagle features an incredible low cost, slick design and simple usage, making PocketBeagle the ideal development board for beginners and professionals alike.

 .. image:: images/PocketBeagle-size-compare-small.*
    :width: 598